abhijit-c/LatinTranslations/Georgics/src/book4.md

   anything.
 - WTF?

-      and indeed, if I were not up to end of my labor, dragging my sails and hastening to turn the prow to land, perhaps I might sing both of what careful cultivating decorates rich gardens and of the twice-blooming roses of Paestum, and in what manner the endives are glad with the having been drunk streams and the green banks are glad with celery, and in what manner the cucumber having been twisted through the grass might be born into a womb.
+      and indeed, if I were not under the extreme edge of my labor, dragging my sails and hastening to turn the prow to land, perhaps I might also sing of what care of cultivating decorates rich gardens and of the twice-blooming roses of Paestum, and in what manner the endives are glad with the having been drunk streams and the banks green with celery are glad, and in what manner the cucumber having been twisted through the grass comes forth into it's belly.

 |                               *nec sera comantem*
 | *narcissum aut flexi tacuissem vimen acanthi*